Mcjunky33/ArmorHudMod/README.md

 - **Customizable Positioning:** Move the armor HUD anywhere on your screen using X and Y offsets.
 - **Split Mode:** Display armor slots split to left and right sides of your screen for more flexible layouts.
-- **Durability Display:** Show armor durability as a bar, a number, a percentage, or all at once.
+- **Durability Display:** Show armor durability as a bar, a number, or both.
 - **Visibility Toggle:** Enable or disable the HUD as needed.
 - **Dark Mode:** Switch between light and dark backgrounds for better visibility.
 - **Vertical/Horizontal Layout:** Display your armor items either side by side or stacked vertically.